Royal Ascot is an event like no other. It’s steeped in tradition and attracts over 300,000 people over the course of the five-day summer festival.

 • Socks are a must and should cover the ankle.

-• Top hats can be worn but not essential.
+• Top hats can be worn but are not essential.

 Village Enclosure Dress Code

 The Village Enclosure was introduced in 2017 – the first enclosure to open there in over 100 years!
-It’s not as formal as the Royal or Queen Anne enclosures therefore tend to opt for a more contemporary look.
+It’s not as formal as the Royal or Queen Anne enclosures, therefore, guests tend to opt for a more contemporary look.

 Ladies

-• Full length trouser suit and jumpsuits should which fall below the knee are preferred.
+• Full-length trouser suits and jumpsuits which fall below the knee are preferred.

 • Midriffs must not be on show.